 He graduated from Brentwood High School in Pittsburgh, Pennsylvania in 1982.
 He received his undergraduate degree from the University of Illinois at Chicago in 1986 and his law degree, with distinction, from John Marshall Law School in 1989.

 Mr. Masur has been named among the top One Percent of all lawyers nationwide by the National Association of Distinguished Counsel and he has been selected as one of the “Top 100 Trial Lawyers” in Illinois by the National Trial Lawyers Association.
 He has been named a “Leading Lawyer” by survey of his peers, signifying that he is among the top 5 percent of all Illinois lawyers in the field of personal injury and workers’ compensation litigation.
-Mr. Masur was selected as a part of the "10 Best" for Client Satisfaction by the American Institute of Personal Injury Attorneys for 2015 and 2016.
-He has also been named a “Super Lawyer” in workers’ compensation litigation by survey of his peers, a distinction likewise limited to the top 5 percent of all lawyers who practice in Illinois.
+Mr. Masur was selected as a part of the "10 Best" for Client Satisfaction by the American Institute of Personal Injury Attorneys for 2015, 2016 and 2017.
+Mr. Masur has also been named a “Super Lawyer” in workers’ compensation litigation by survey of his peers, a distinction likewise limited to the top 5 percent of all lawyers who practice in Illinois.
+Since 2005, Mr. Masur has been named a "Super Lawyer" 12 times, including his 2021 selection.
 Based on his extraordinary legal expertise, competency, reputation and ethical standards, Mr. Masur has been selected a “Best Attorney” by the Best Attorneys of America.
 He was inducted into the Brentwood High School Hall of Fame in 2012 (Pennsylvania).